gbtami/pychess-variants/static/docs/CVariants-Guide.md

 ## X-house

-All of the above three variants above also have crazyhouse variants (Capahouse, Grandhouse, S-house).
+All of the above three variants above also have crazyhouse variants: **Capahouse**, **Grandhouse**, and **S-house**.
 As with Crazyhouse, players now have the ability to drop a piece on their turn.
 Both the base variant and crazyhouse rules apply.
 The major exception is in Grand Chess, where a pawn cannot be dropped on the final three ranks.